BFergerson/JNomad/README.md

 ==================================
 [![Build Status](https://travis-ci.org/BFergerson/JNomad.svg?branch=master)](https://travis-ci.org/BFergerson/JNomad)

-JNomad is a utility for scanning Java source code bases for HQL/SQL queries which are then ran as an explain statement against a PostgreSQL database to determine the most inefficent queries and indexes that would make them more efficent.
+JNomad is a utility for scanning Java source code bases for HQL/SQL queries which are then ran as an explain statement against a PostgreSQL/MySQL database to determine the most inefficent queries and indexes that would make them more efficent.

 ### Download
 ```sh